GyroSwin: 5D Surrogates for Gyrokinetic Plasma Turbulence Simulations: Implementation details

 \textbfp{PointNet} We use PointNet's \citep{qi2016pointnet} implementation from SIMSHIFT \citep{setinek2025simshiftbenchmarkadaptingneural}, adapted to work on regular grid data.
-The total number of points on the grid is approximately 1.1M.
-Therefore, to train this coordinate-based baseline, we randomly subsample the grid to 65,536 points.
-The hidden dimension is 256, and GELU activations are used.
-Additionally to the original architecture, we embed positions in a sincos space and condition it on the physical parameters.
-Finally, as the task is to predict the evolution of the distribution function, we provide its values at the corresponding coordinates at time $t$ to predict those for $t+1$.
+The total number of points on the grid is approximately 22.3 million considering both channel dimensions.
+Therefore, to train this coordinate-based baseline, we randomly subsample the grid to 65,536 points for each sample.
+We also experimented with larger number of coordinates per-batch but observed diminishing returns beyond 65,536 points.
+Since the task is to predict the evolution of the distribution function, we provide its values at the corresponding coordinates at time $t$ to predict those for $t+1$.
+For embedding grid coordinates we employ per-dimension embedding layers of the corresponding resolution and concatenate them to obtain the final coordinate embedding.
+Each of these embeddings is of dimension 64 leading to a hidden dimension of 320 for 5D input.
+We use GELU activations and condition the concatenated values and coordinates on the four operating parameters.
+The encoder projects the conditioned coordinates/values to dimensionality 640.
+Finally, we project to 12,800 global pooling features which are concatenated with the local coordinate features and serve as input to the decoder that predicts the field values at the local coordinates for the next timestep.

 \textbfp{Transolver} We use Transover's \citep{wu2024Transolver} implementation from SIMSHIFT \citep{setinek2025simshiftbenchmarkadaptingneural}, adapted to work on regular grid data.
-As for PointNet, the inputs are subsampled to 65,536 points.
-The Transolver base is set to 256 with 4 layers, and GELU activations.
-Again, we additionally provde the values for the distribution function at time $t$ as input to predict the values at $t+1$.
+We follow the same sampling and coordinate strategy as for PointNet.
+The Transolver embedding dimension is set to 512 with 8 transformer blocks using 8 attention heads and 256 slices per head.
+Again, we provide the values of the distribution function at time $t$ as input to predict the values at $t+1$.